GenAstro/Epicycle/Epicycle/docs/src/index.md

 ## Design Philosophy

-Epicycle embraces a modular architecture that adapts to your workflow.
-Whether you need a single capability like orbital state conversions (`using AstroStates`) or the complete mission design environment (`using Epicycle`), the system scales from focused analysis to comprehensive mission planning.
+Epicycle uses a modular architecture.
+You can import individual packages like `AstroStates` for specific functionality or `using Epicycle` to load the complete system.

-The framework prioritizes production readiness through extensive validation against GMAT test cases and comprehensive testing across Windows, macOS, and Linux platforms.
-Every algorithm undergoes rigorous verification to ensure reliability in mission-critical applications.
+The framework is tested against GMAT validation cases and runs on Windows, macOS, and Linux.
+It uses Julia for performance and supports automatic differentiation with ForwardDiff.jl and Zygote.jl.

-Performance remains central to the design, leveraging Julia's computational speed while maintaining compatibility with automatic differentiation frameworks like ForwardDiff.jl and Zygote.jl.
-This enables gradient-based optimization and sensitivity analysis throughout the mission design process.

 ## Core Capabilities

-Epicycle delivers a complete, integrated application for astrodynamics analysis that prioritizes breadth and extensibility.
-The system provides working implementations across the full mission design workflow - from orbital state representations and coordinate transformations to trajectory propagation and optimization - with interfaces designed for expanding the model library as capabilities mature.
+Epicycle provides an integrated application for astrodynamics analysis with focus on breadth and extensible interfaces.
+The system covers orbital state representations, coordinate transformations, trajectory propagation, and optimization.

-The application architecture handles essential orbital state representations including Cartesian, Keplerian, and Modified Equinoctial elements, enabling seamless transitions between formulations.
-Trajectory propagation integrates with Julia's differential equation ecosystem, while the optimization framework connects SNOW-based algorithms with IPOPT for nonlinear programming applications.
+The system handles Cartesian, Keplerian, and Modified Equinoctial orbital elements.
+Trajectory propagation uses Julia's differential equation solvers.
+Optimization connects SNOW algorithms with IPOPT.

-Rather than focusing on depth in individual models, Epicycle emphasizes the integration of components into a cohesive application.
-The extensible interface design supports systematic expansion of the model library, starting with enhanced physical models and growing toward more sophisticated capabilities as the framework matures.
+Current implementation emphasizes application integration over individual model depth.
+Interfaces are designed for systematic expansion of the model library.

+Julia, VS Code, Epicycle

 ### Package Architecture